Tramways in Adelaide: Mid-century decline and closure

-Renaissance and expansion
+Renewal and expansion

 A 1.2 km extension of the line from the Victoria Square terminus was announced in April 2005, which would see trams continue along King William Street and west along North Terrace through Adelaide railway station and the western city campus of the University of South Australia.
 An additional two Flexity Classic trams were ordered to cater for the expanded services.
 Construction commenced in 2007 and a new Victoria Square stop, relocated from the centre of the square to the west, was opened in August 2007.
 Testing of the extension began in September 2007 before it was officially opened on 14 October 2007 with shuttle services along the new extension until the release of the new timetable on 15 October when normal through services commenced.
 A free City Shuttle service between South Terrace and City West also began on 15 October to complement the main Glenelg to City West service.
 Further extensions at that time were the subject of public debate; Tourism Minister Jane Lomax-Smith expressed support for the line to be extended to North Adelaide and Prospect although the Transport Minister stated that this was not a practical option, with his preferred option the creation of a fare free city loop.

 In the 2008 state budget, the government announced that it would extend the tram line further.
 The first extension, completed in early 2010, was from the existing North Terrace terminus to the Adelaide Entertainment Centre in the inner north-west suburb of Hindmarsh, with a park and ride service set up on Port Road.
-Following the expected electrification of the Outer Harbour and Grange rail lines, new tram-trains were proposed to run to West Lakes, Port Adelaide and Semaphore by 2018.
+Following the expected electrification of the Outer Harbor and Grange railway lines, new tram-trains were proposed to run to West Lakes, Port Adelaide and Semaphore by 2018.
 However, these plans were later scrapped in the 2012 state budget.